APY/APYDataGridBundle/Resources/doc/annotations.md

 ### Available types for '@GRID\Source' notation

- - columns [string] order of columns in grid (columns are separated by ",")
+ - columns [string] order of columns in grid
+    - columns are separated by a comma (',')
+    - The primary key have to be defined in this list.
+    - Use the property name, not the column name.
  - filterable [bool] turns on or off visibility of all columns